grantbow/fit/README.md

 grantbow+bug@gmail.com.

-Since the original project is not very active I have gone ahead and continuted some development on my fork.
+Since the original project is not very active I have gone ahead and continuted development on my fork.
 I encourage discussion.
-Submitting can be done with a pull request to me, to our upstream project or using [git remotes](https://stackoverflow.com/questions/36628859/git-how-to-merge-a-pull-request-into-a-fork).
+Submitting can be done with a pull request, to our upstream project or using [git remotes](https://stackoverflow.com/questions/36628859/git-how-to-merge-a-pull-request-into-a-fork).

-Anyone thinking of [CONTRIBUTING.md](CONTRIBUTING.md) may do so.
+Anyone thinking of [CONTRIBUTING.md](CONTRIBUTING.md) is encouraged to do so.
 As this is an issue tracking system a pull request with an issue seems logical enough and good working practice.
-Development Guidelines are covered.
+Development Guidelines are included.

 As mentioned in [SUPPORT.md](SUPPORT.md) questions are encouraged via email, issues or pull requests for now.